Anne Briggs

 Anne Patricia Briggs (born 29 September 1944) is an English folk singer.
-Although she travelled widely in the 1960s and early 1970s, appearing at folk clubs and venues in England and Ireland, she never aspired to commercial success or to achieve widespread public acknowledgment of her music.
+Although she travelled widely in the 1960s and early 1970s, appearing at folk clubs and venues in Britain and Ireland, she never aspired to commercial success or to achieve widespread public acknowledgment of her music.
 However, she was an influential figure in the British folk revival, being a source of songs and musical inspiration for others such as A. L. Lloyd, Bert Jansch, Jimmy Page, The Watersons, June Tabor, Sandy Denny, Richard Thompson, and Maddy Prior.

 Early life

 Briggs was born in Toton, Beeston, Nottinghamshire, England.
 Her mother died of tuberculosis when she was young.
 Her father, Albert, was severely injured in World War II and she was raised in Toton by her aunt Hilda and uncle Bill, who also brought up Hilda's youngest sister Beryl, and their own daughter Betty.
-In 1959, she hitch-hiked with a friend to Edinburgh.
+For the Easter school holidays in 1959, a Scots friend working in Nottingham, who knew Ray Fisher and Archie Fisher, invited her to hitchhike with him from Nottingham to Edinburgh.
 They stayed overnight with Archie Fisher, who was at that time prominent in the revival of folk music in Scotland, and through him she met Bert Jansch, who had just begun to compose his own songs.
 Jansch and Briggs had an instant rapport and were an influence on each other for several years.

-In 1962, the Trades Union Congress passed Resolution 42, concerned with developing cultural activities outside London.
+In 1960, the Trades Union Congress passed Resolution 42, concerned with developing cultural activities outside London.
 To implement this resolution, playwright Arnold Wesker was appointed as the leader, with Ewan MacColl and A. L. "Bert" Lloyd heavily involved, and Charles Parker on production.
 Calling themselves Centre 42, they organised a tour around Britain, hoping to involve local talent at each stop.

 At Nottingham, MacColl heard Briggs singing "Let No Man Steal Your Thyme" and "She Moves Through the Fair" and promptly invited her to perform on stage that night.
 She became a full member of the tour and recorded the same two songs on an album recorded live in Edinburgh later that year.
 Briggs decided to leave home, just four weeks short of her eighteenth birthday.
 Centre 42 gave her an administrative job in their offices, liaising with theatres and galleries.
 She soon acquired the contacts she needed to pursue her own musical career.